List of games that Buddha would not play

-The Buddhist games list is a list of games that Gautama Buddha is reputed to have said that he would not play and that his disciples should likewise not play, because he believed them to be a 'cause for negligence'.
+This is a list of games that Gautama Buddha is reputed to have said that he would not play and that his disciples should likewise not play, because he believed them to be a 'cause for negligence'.
 This list dates from the 6th or 5th century BC and is the earliest known list of games.

 There is some debate about the translation of some of the games mentioned, and the list given here is based on the translation by T. W. Rhys Davids of the Brahmajāla Sutta and is in the same order given in the original.
 The list is duplicated in a number of other early Buddhist texts, including the Vinaya Pitaka.